Puku Ridge Tented Camp

 Meet our specialists

-To start planning your vacation to Puku Ridge Tented Camp
+Call us on 6469186980 to start planning your vacation to Puku Ridge Tented Camp or take a look at our itineraries to Luangwa Valley

 With views of the South Luangwa sweeping away to the horizon, Puku Ridge Tented Camp is considered to be one of the most stylish bush camps in the South Luangwa.
 Understated luxury with a few quirky twists, and an organic design fuse seamlessly to create this luxurious camp.
 The camp is set on a number of different levels with plenty of areas to relax and watch the gathering wildlife such as the patio deck with its hanging chairs, or the enticing love-seat overlooking the plains.